-TOUPET FUNDOPLICATION PROCEDURE
+FUNDOPLICATION PROCEDURE

 What is the Toupet Fundoplication?

-The Toupet Fundoplication is a Minimally Invasive Anti-Reflux procedure.
-It is performed using small incisions and involves freeing the lower esophagus and upper stomach.
+The Toupet Fundoplication is a procedure that involves freeing the lower esophagus and upper stomach.
 The upper portion of the stomach is then brought around/ behind the esophagus.
 The stomach is then sutured to the wall of the esophagus at the 10:00 and 2:00 positions.
 This creates a wrap of roughly 270 degrees around the esophagus.
-The appearance of the Toupet Fundoplication is similar to that of a hot dog bun.
+The Toupet Fundoplication reinforces the lower esophageal sphincter (LES) pressure.
+When an individual swallows air, liquid, or food; the wrap fills and transmits pressure around the esophagus.
+The Toupetpartial Fundoplication was initially developed as an alternative to the Nissenfundoplication in order to avoid its side effects such as gas/bloat syndrome.

 Who is a candidate for a Toupet Fundoplication?

 The Toupet Fundoplication is generally used for patients with poor esophageal function.
-It is also used for patients with a normal esophageal function who either can’t have or don’t want a LINX procedure.
+It is also used for patients with normal esophageal function who either can’t have or don’t want a LINX procedure.

 READY TO GET STARTED WITH DR. CHIASSON?